jasmin1002/alx-low_level_programming/0x14-bit_manipulation/README.md

 Bit manipulation:

 is a stream of 0's and 1's representing a particular data, be it string, character, integer...etc.
-This project demonstrate how binary representation of a specific data is stored in computer memory.
+This project demonstrates how binary representation of a specific data is stored in computer memory.
 This is described with various tasks worked in this project.

 Learning Objectives:
 - Look for the right source of information without too much help.